The Parrilla Tour

 Palermo – Our Palermo tour centers around the Las Cañitas section of Palermo, a neighborhood known for its beautiful tree lined avenues, historic polo fields, and burgeoning culinary and nightlife scene.
 On this route we begin at a classic parrilla filled with soccer fanatics known for it’s choripan.
 Next, we visit a Northern Argentine style casa de empanadas to try some of our favorite handmade empanadas and a glass of Torrontés wine, before moving on to enjoy some of the best meat and service in the city at a historic and hidden parrilla famous among locals, and finally finishing at an incredible artisanal “heladeria” (ice cream shop).

-The Palermo tour is conducted every Tuesday, Friday and Saturday beginning at 12 pm (noon), and Tuesday at 7:30 PM and lasts 2.5 hours.
+The Palermo tour is conducted every Tuesday, Friday and Saturday beginning at 12 pm (noon) and lasts 2.5 hours.

 San Telmo – The San Telmo tour is for those visitors who love historic architecture and have a desire for a little adventure.
 We begin near the Mercado de San Telmo for a homemade empanada at a family owned neighborhood institution.
 After exploring the market and seeing Argentine butchers in action, we have the classic street food of Argentina, choripan.
 The main stop is at one of the best and oldest Buenos Aires parrillas to try provoleta, 2 cuts of steak, salad and Malbec .
 We finish up at a small heladeria known for their selection of homemade ice cream flavors.